magicblock-labs/bolt/clients/bolt-sdk/README.md

 ## Contributing

-The community is encouraged to contribute to the Soar SDK.
+The community is encouraged to contribute to the BOLT SDK.

 Fixes and features are always welcome!
 Please feel free to submit a PR for review.